miia6/TF_frontend/README.md

 (Most of the) buttons should be as they are defined, for example, in the Homepage (App.css).
 For forms, see signup.css, for example.

+## Notes from Binh:

+Below is the summary of what I added and changed.
+They're just my personal suggestions, so please feel feel to disagree and revert the changes.

+1. Let's make make our pages name a bit more consistent:
+- Homepage